ucsbjonas/typst/cs292g/lec1.typ

 #note([Intuition],[

-recall that $A s + e$ mod $q$ is indistinguisable from unifromly random suppose $q = 2^lambda$  and $chi$ be uniform over ${0, dots, 2^l}$ such that $l << lambda$
+recall that $A s + e$ mod $q$ is indistinguishable from uniformly random suppose $q = 2^lambda$  and $chi$ be uniform over ${0, dots, 2^l}$ such that $l << lambda$

-consider the binary representaiton of $A s + e$ then this implies that the least significant $l$ bits are jumbled
+consider the binary representation of $A s + e$ then this implies that the least significant $l$ bits are jumbled

 Learning with rounding simply discards these bits